launchableinc/cli/docs/optimizing-test-execution/subsetting-tests.md

 ### Robot

-To select meaningful subset of tests, use `--dryrun` option to get all test cases, like this:
+To select a meaningful subset of tests, use `--dryrun` option to list all test cases, like this:

 ```bash
 robot --dryrun -o dryrun.xml